sKiZmm/learning-journal/README.md

 | Phase 4 | Entry-Level Job & Real-World Experience: apply for SOC roles, learn workflows |
 | Phase 5 | Specialisation & Leadership: choose a niche (e.g., pentesting, incident response), advanced certs |

-## 📂 File in this Repo
-- `LearningRoadmapTracker.xlsx` — the Excel file used to track tasks, status, progress.
-- `README.md` — describes the project and how to use it.
-- `Day Files` — journal files from different days of the learning progress.

 ## 📝 Notes
 - Each task represents a concrete step in my learning plan.
 - Notes field is for reflections: what I learned, what I found challenging, what I’ll do next.